kukuu/PHP7/README.md

 2. Secondly, PHP 7 has removed support for the mysql extension and affects the following: Any queries using a mysql_connect function will not function.
 PHP 7 only allows connections to a MySQL database using mysqli or PDO_MySQL.

-The most significant features of PHP 7 are:
+## Most significant features of PHP 7

 1. Improved performance − Having PHPNG code merged in PHP7, it is twice as fast as PHP 5.